-Like most gel formulations of toilet bowl cleaner, Better Life is thick so it’ll stick to the sides, cleaning as it slowly slides down.
+Like most toilet bowl cleaners with gel formulations, Better Life is thick so it’ll stick to the sides and cleans as it slowly slides down.
 This product is formulated to be gentler on the environment than traditional cleaners and appropriate for use if you have a septic system at home.

 Best Tablets: Clorox Automatic Toilet Bowl Cleaner Tablets with Bleach

-Looking for an easy solution to your toilet, and want to avoid getting out the brush?
-Try these tablets from Clorox for a more automated solution: All you’ll need to do is drop a tablet into the tank of your toilet.
+If you're looking for an easy solution to cleaning your bowl without having to use a brush, try these tablets from Clorox for a more automated solution: All you’ll need to do is drop a tablet into the tank of your toilet.

 Best Wand: Scrubbing Bubbles Fresh Brush Toilet Bowl Cleaning System Starter Kit

-Maybe you find yourself a little grossed out by the brush at the end of your toilet bowl wand.
-After all, this cleaning device spends a lot of time swishing around in the toilet bowl.
+You may be a little grossed out by the brush at the end of your toilet bowl wand.
+After all, this cleaning device spends a lot of time swishing around all that gunk in the toilet bowl.
 If that’s the case, opt for this disposable option from Scrubbing Bubbles.

-Here’s how it works: You attach a disposable pad to the wand, let it get wet, then use it to clean out the bowl.
+Here’s how it works: Attach a disposable pad to the wand, wet it, then use it to clean out the bowl.
 Once you’ve completed that task, simply hit a button on the wand to release the pad into the bowl, and flush it away.

 Best for Rust: Iron OUT Automatic Bowl, Repel Rust and Hard Water Stains with Every Flush Household Toilet Cleaner

-If you find yourself plagued with rust stains on the toilet, consider dropping a tablet of Iron Out into the tank of the toilet bowl.
+If you find yourself plagued with rust stains on the toilet, consider dropping a tablet of Iron Out into the tank of your toilet.
 This product can be used safely even if you have a septic system.

-And, once you’ve dropped that tablet in, it’ll repel rust from your toilet bowl, springing into action every time you flush.
+And, once you’ve dropped that tablet in, it’ll repel rust from forming in your toilet bowl, springing into action every time you flush.
 Each tablet lasts for around 45 days.